ibm-cloud-docs/vpc/block_storage_vpc_about.md

 User tags are uniquely identified by a Cloud Resource Name (CRN) identifier.
 When you create a user tag, you provide a unique name within your billing account.
 You can define user tags in label or key-value format.

 You can [add user tags](/docs/vpc?topic=vpc-managing-block-storage&interface=ui#add-user-tags-volumes-ui) when you create a {{site.data.keyword.block_storage_is_short}} volume or when you update an existing volume.
 You can also add tags to a boot or data volume during [instance creation](/docs/vpc?topic=vpc-creating-block-storage&interface=ui#create-from-vsi).
-For boot volumes, you edit the boot volume to add tags.
-For data volumes, you can add tags when you create and attach them to the instance, or add them to existing data volumes.

 Volume user tags are also used by [backup policies](/docs/vpc?topic=vpc-backup-service-about) to create automatic backup snapshots of the volume.
-Create, view, and manage user tags from the UI, CLI, API, or Terraform, and remove then at any time.
+Create, view, and manage user tags from the UI, CLI, API, or Terraform, and remove them at any time.

 ### Access management tags
 {: #storage-about-mgt-tags}

 [Access management tags](/docs/vpc?topic=vpc-iam-getting-started&interface=ui) help organize access control by creating flexible resource groupings, enabling your {{site.data.keyword.block_storage_is_short}} resources to grow without requiring updates to IAM policies.

 You can create access management tags and then apply them to new or existing volumes.
 Use the IAM UI or the Global Search and Tagging API to create the access management tag.
 Then, from the VPC UI or API, add access management when you create a volume or modify an existing volume.
-You can't add these tags to volumes that are created during instance provisioning.
+You can't add these tags to volumes during provisioning.
 After you add the access management tags, you can manage access to them by using the IAM policies.
 For more information, see [Apply access management tags to a {{site.data.keyword.block_storage_is_short}} volume](/docs/vpc?topic=vpc-managing-block-storage&interface=ui#storage-add-access-mgt-tags).

 For more information about managing tags for your account, see [Working with tags](/docs/account?topic=account-tag&interface=ui).